IntelTakes/Hidden-Friends-Finder/README.md

 # Hidden-Friends-Finder
 Hidden Friends Finder (HFF) for Facebook

-Program automates search for friends of targed profile based on facebook graph search method.
+The program automates the search of friends of targeted profile based on facebook graph search method.
+Run:
+`$ python HFF.py`

-After launch program runs in ... phases:
+After the launch program runs in 5 phases:

 ### INPUT PHASE
 Facebook login: *[email you use to login to facebook]*

-Facebook password: [no need to explain]
+Facebook password: *[no need to explain]*

-Target user ID: [Facebook user ID in numerical format]
+Target user ID: *[Facebook user ID in numerical format]*

 ### TESTING PHASE
-Program will automaticly scroll trough facebook profile in order to reveal all posts and comments.
+The program automatically scrolls through a Facebook profile to reveal all posts and comments.
-At the same time it will test most important elements of facebook code.
-Reason is, facebook changes classes and names of html elements quite frequently.
-In that case program will let you know that code was chenged.
-You will have to add new values to file modules/elements.py.
+At the same time, it tests the most important elements of the Facebook code.
+The reason is, facebook changes classes and names of HTML elements quite frequently.
+In that case, the program lets you know about changes.
+You have to add new values to file modules/elements.py.

 ### GATHERING DATA
-HFF will try to gather as much data as possible.
-It will collect all comments and reactions on profile.
+HFF tries to gather as much data as possible.
+It collects all comments and reactions on a profile.

 ### ANALYSING DATA
-HFF will run analysis based on graph search for every account gathered in previus step.
+HFF runs analysis based on graph search for every account gathered in the previous step.

+### PRINTING DATA
+Results are saved to two csv files.

+[target_username]-confirmed-friends.csv - Profiles that were found using graph search.

+[target_username]-unconfirmed-friends.csv - Profiles that were collected during data collecting.